geosolutions-it/MapStore2/docs/developer-guide/developing.md

 If you want to use your own local test back-end you have to:

+* `cd web` directory
-* run `mvn jetty:run` - it makes run the mapstore back-end locally (port 8080), ìn memory db - By default 2 users
+* run `mvn jetty:run-war` - it makes run the mapstore back-end locally (port 8080), ìn memory db - By default 2 users
   * `admin` password `admin`
   * `user` with password `user`